-Responsibility: Responsibility for all actions and assets of the group resides with the Board.
-It ensures that the group, its subsidiaries and business units follow the defined strategic objectives, and if required, has the power to take the necessary corrective action.
+Responsibility: Responsibility for monitoring all actions and assets of the group resides with the Board.
+It ensures that the group, its subsidiaries and business units achieve the defined strategic objectives and, if necessary, have the authority to reconsider and reformulate strategic plans and policies to ensure their effectiveness in this regard.

-Accountability: The Board has to answer to the group's shareholders and other stakeholders by ensuring that it can justify its decisions and actions.
+Accountability: The Board must answer to the group's shareholders and other stakeholders by ensuring that it can justify its decisions and actions.